yeehaa123/yeehaa.io/src/content/Profiles/yeehaa.md

 alias: yeehaa
 socials:
   linkedin: https://www.linkedin.com/in/yeehaa/
-description: Jan Hein Hoogstad, alias Yeehaa, is a seasoned strategist and consultant excelling in business development and innovation.
-He authored 'Align the Misaligned,' discussing the fragmentation of digital space and curated a course on aligning personal and professional goals.
+description: Jan Hein Hoogstad, known as Yeehaa, is a professional active on LinkedIn.
+Yeehaa is also a writer and curator.
+His writings explore themes like internet fragmentation, ecosystem architecture, and global internet variations.
+He has curated a course focused on aligning goals through personal and professional development.
 tags:
-  - strategy
-  - expert
-  - growth
-  - digital
+  - internet
   - design
   - tech
   - future
+  - global
+  - access
   - skills
   - career
+  - growth
-  - self
+  - swot
-blurb: Jan Hein Hoogstad, a.k.a.
-Yeehaa, leverages his business development and digital transformation experience for organizational success.
-Passionate about innovation, he provides expert strategies for improved performance and growth.
+blurb: Jan Hein Hoogstad, also known as Yeehaa, is a skilled professional renowned for his expertise in his field.
+Connect with him on LinkedIn to explore his extensive experience and insights.
+checksum: 0273bfe634df501890b4f04a970733b2
+profileImageURL: 0273bfe634df501890b4f04a970733b2-profile.png
+bannerImageURL: 0273bfe634df501890b4f04a970733b2-banner.png
 articles:
   - title: Align the Misaligned
     excerpt: Ecosystem architecture reimagines the fragmented internet, drawing on interdisciplinary knowledge and regenerative design to transform waste into innovation and foster vibrant, decentralized ecosystems.
+  - title: Continental Drift
+    excerpt: The article examines internet fragmentation, contrasting the traditional Western experience with global variations like superapps and mesh networks.
+It critiques the idealized view of the early internet and covers ISOC's efforts for better connectivity.
 courses:
   - title: Align the Misaligned
     description: The sequence helps align goals by discovering personal strengths to